Maartyl/cs-chan/README.md

     - Although, net-chans currently support messages up to 64 KiB in size when serialized.
 - Chans can be composed into networks and trafic observed in connection points.

-- System is not necessarilly dependent on C# and it is possible to write parts of system that would seamlessly integrate in other languages as well.
+- System is not necessarily dependent on C# and it is possible to write parts of system that would seamlessly integrate in other languages as well.
     - Although, currently WCF is used for opening net-chans.
 - All 'nodes' able to act as servers are equal.
     - Clients that cannot be servers can still do everything else, but host chans.